flor3s/whats-the-weather/README.md

 ## What's The Weather?

-This is a (currently in progress) app that takes a user submitted address and displays the google map for it, using the Google Maps API and the Google Geocode API.
-It will allow for custom markers to be placed and will also pull weather forecast information displayed below the map via the DarkSky weather API
+This is an app that takes a user submitted address and displays the Google map for it, using the Google Maps API and the Google Geocode API.
+It also makes an asynchronous call to the DarkSky Weather API and also displays forecast information in a tooltip displayed above the map marker.